Metaleer/hexchat-scripts/README.md

 For the moment being, you must be opped up for the script to work (it will not check if the client is unopped and then ask ChanServ for ops).
 ###joinkb.py
 Kickbans clients when their nicknames match a regex pattern on joining a specified set of channels on a specific network.
 As with ```regexkb.py```, ```net``` is not part of the ```005``` numeric reply but HexChat's own NETWORK value, and you must be opped up for the script to work.
-A future version may also check for nick changes within channels and take appropriate action.